tryroadmap/Hands-on-ML-Workshops-2018-2019/LAN2018Nov14/README.md

 ![Header Image for LAN ](./img/lan_overfitting.png)

 This group meeting is from **Overfitting for the Polite Data Scientists** Series that combines the power of Kaggle and its publicly available Data and Kernels with the computing resources hosted by Amazon computing network knowns at AWS or Amazon Web Services.
-In each group meeting, competing models sharing a common Data are being ran and their results are being discussed.
-More information about the data and the slides are shared before hand to increase engagement and participations of anyone who shows-up.
+In each group meeting, competing models sharing a common Data are being run and their results are being discussed.
+More information about the data and the slides are shared beforehand to increase the engagement and participation of anyone who shows up.

 ## For Who: